Questions from some of my favourite skeptics

 Change is hard, yet it is not impossible.
 Think back: you have changed – many times in fact.
 You changed when you went from Student to Worker and perhaps again from Worker to Leader; changing again when you transitioned from Not In Relationship to Someone’s Partner; and you have changed from being Care Taken as a child to Care Taker of children or aging parents.
 Each of these changes, in fact any personal or professional change, requires that we leave or let go of the Old, transition through a period of Unknowing and Learning, to arrive at the New.

 What makes change harder or easier is in direct proportion to the intensity of your feeling (emotion) connected to your Vision.
 Whether personally, professionally or organizationally, it’s about creating a vision that genuinely inspires.
 A vision that you can see and feel.
 A vision you can move toward rather than the image of what you’re leaving behind.
-I have purposefully and thoughtfully formed my Work/Life Clarity programs to set you up for success.
-Each program includes visioning, goal setting and aligned action planning, and top quality proof-of-strengths assessments.
+I have purposefully and thoughtfully formed my Retirement Clarity program to set you up for success.
+It includes visioning, goal setting and aligned action planning, and top quality proof-of-strengths assessments.

 Can I do for free on my own?